atmqca/Huawei-Matebook-13-Linux/README.md

 Type | Info | Status
 :---------|:---------|:----------
-Fingerprint | Not supported in macOS | ❌
+Fingerprint | Not supported in Linux | ❌